mr-poston-cs/apcsp-b/index.md

   - Tuesday 11/27
     - Review Arrays and start on Command-Line Interaction
   - Wednesday 11/28
-    - I will be out with the college tour, so work on your Explore PT (either writing your answers or working on the artifact)
+    - I will be out with the college tour, so work on your Explore PT (either writing your answers or working on the artifact) - Make sure to go to Mrs. Basden's classroom
   - Thursday 11/29
-    - TBD
+    - Continue Command-Line Interaction and start on Exit Codes
   - Friday 11/30
-    - TBD
+    - Finish up Exit Codes

     *Anything not completed in class becomes homework*